 The nightlife options are also abundant if you feel like going dancing or having a few late-night drinks.
-It’s a very walkable area and of course, there’s always Uber if you need it.
-The shopping and dining options are also endless, most within walking distance to the best hotels!
+It’s a very walkable area, and of course, there’s always Uber if you need it.
+The shopping and dining options are also endless, most within walking distance of the best hotels!

 Budget—Cambria Hotel Downtown: Though this is more in the mid-range price-wise, it offers a great downtown location just a short walk from all of the action.
 You’ll also be right in the center of the Roosevelt Arts District.

 This hotel has an amazing fitness center and large upscale rooms.
 The bar and on-site restaurant are also perfect for relaxing after being out in the city all day.

 Mid-Range—Rise Uptown Hotel: This hotel is in the trendy and fashionable Biltmore area, just a few minutes’ drive from downtown Phoenix.
 This stylish boutique hotel is locally owned, with fun and colorful rooms.

 Enjoy a poolside cocktail or locally sourced food at the on-site restaurant.
 Spend your evening watching the sunset from the rooftop lounge.